 During the year under review there was no change in the Authorised or Paid up ShareCapital of the Company.

 8. DIRECTORS' RESPONSIBILITY STATEMENT:

 As required by Section 134 (5) of the Companies Act 2013 the Directors hereby statethat:

 a. in preparation of the annual accounts the applicable accounting standards have beenfollowed along with proper explanation relating to material departures if any;

-b. the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at 31st March 2015 and profit for theyear ended on that date;
+b. the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at 31st March 2017 andprofit for the year ended on that date;

 c. the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-d. the accounts have been prepared for the financial year ended 31st March 2015 on agoing concern basis;
+d. the accounts have been prepared for the financial year ended 31st March 2017 on agoing concern basis.

 e.
 Internal Financial Controls to be followed by the Company have been laid down andthe said Internal Financial Controls are adequate and are operating effectively and;